karanjagdish/coffee-chat/README.md

 - **Option 1 – Local Ollama on the host (recommended on macOS)**
   - Install Ollama locally from https://ollama.com/download.
-  - Pull the model on your host machine:
+  - Pull the chat model on your host machine:

     ```bash
     ollama pull ${OLLAMA_MODEL}   # e.g. gemma3:1b

+    # Also pull the embedding model used for document indexing (RAG)
+    ollama pull ${OLLAMA_EMBEDDING_MODEL}
     ```

   - In `backend/.env` set (or keep) the host to: